-San Diego University for Integrated Studies is approved to operate by the Bureau for Private Postsecondary Education (BPPE) in the state of California.
-Therefore, SDUIS meets the BPPE’s minimum standards as set forth in the California for Private Postsecondary Education Act of 2009 Title 5, Division 7.5 of the California Code of Regulations Private Postsecondary Education.
+San Diego University for Integrative Studies is approved to operate by the Bureau for Private Postsecondary Education (BPPE) in the state of California.
+Therefore, SDUIS meets the BPPE’s Bureau for Private Postsecondary Education minimum standards as set forth in the California for Private Postsecondary Education Act of 2009 Title 5, Division 7.5 of the California Code of Regulations Private Postsecondary Education.

-The San Diego University is also licensed by the following agencies:
+The San Diego University for Integrative Studies is also approved by the following agencies:

 Student and Exchange Visitor Program (SEVP) under the U.S. Department of Homeland Security, licensed since 1999.